Lesmiscore/android-build/README.md

 # android-build
-Docker image for building Android apps on CIs (Not intended to be used on individual computers)
+Docker image for building Android apps on CIs for myself (Not intended to be used on individual computers)

 ## What does this image do?
 Only setups environment to build your app.